jeseyfried/ai-history-syllabus/outcomes.md

 text="
 - Learning Outcome: Students will practice critical fabulation.
 - Activity: Group task using AI chatbots to carry out critical fabulation for silenced historical subjects in Ancient Mesopotamia and Colonial New Spain.
+- Activity: Create guidelines for best practices of AI co-authoring for narrative reconstructions of historical subjects.
 "
 %}